TheIdentitySelector/thiss-js/demo-site/design-updates-2026-08.md

   explicitly in docker-compose.yml and exported to the templates via render.sh, so the SP pages query the same persistence context the DS writes.

+## Toolbar unhide via query parameter (2026-09-14)

+The "Hide demo toolbar" toggle persists in localStorage, so a hidden toolbar stays hidden across visits.
+For demo links that must show the toolbar regardless of that state, the toolbar honors `?toolbar=show` on any demo
+page: it switches the toggle off and persists that, exactly as if the visitor had unticked the checkbox.
+No parameter for the opposite direction;
+hiding stays a deliberate click.